Splash! 9 wild swimming spots in Suffolk and Cambs

 Fritton Lake, part of the Somerleyton Estate, Suffolk

-Move over Soho Farmhouse, there’s a new must-visit private member’s club in town (or in the Suffolk countryside for that matter).
-Straddling the border with Norfolk at Fritton and Someleyton, you’ll find Fritton Lake a collection of high end holiday lodges around the gin-clear waters of the lake.
-If you stay here (or buy a membership) you can enjoy all sorts of activities including open water swimming.
+Who needs Soho Farmhouse when you’ve got this sustainable, must-join private members club on your doorstep?
+Straddling the border with Norfolk at Fritton and Someleyton, Fritton Lake has a collection of high end holiday lodges around the gin-clear waters of a beautiful lake.
+If you stay here (or buy a membership) you can enjoy all sorts of activities too, including open water swimming.

 Little Ouse River at Santon Downham, near Brandon